ToolJet/ToolJet/docs/docs/org-setup/licensing/cloud.md

 ### Enterprise Plan

-- If you've selected the enterprise plan, expect a response from our team within 24-48 hours for onboarding.
+If you've selected the enterprise plan, please schedule a call with ToolJet team and expect a response from team team within 24-48 hours for onboarding.
-- The remaining days of your enterprise edition period can be conveniently viewed on the dashboard.

 </div>